arkime/arkime/README.rst

 What is Moloch?
 ===============

-Moloch is an open source, large scale IPv4 packet capturing (PCAP), indexing and database system.
+Moloch is an open source, large scale IPv4 (IPv6 soon) packet capturing (PCAP), indexing and database system.
 A simple web interface is provided for PCAP browsing, searching, and exporting.
 APIs are exposed that allow PCAP data and JSON-formatted session data to be downloaded directly.
 Simple security is